Differentially Private Federated Clustering over Non-IID Data: Preliminaries

+In practical FL systems, it is crucial to monitor the total privacy loss over multiple communication rounds of model parameters exchange with the PS, which can be computed from the individual privacy loss stated in the following definition. \begin{Def} (Privacy loss~\cite{dwork2014algorithmic}).
+Suppose that a randomized mechanism $\mathcal{M}$ satisfies $(\epsilon, \delta)$-DP.
+Let ${\cal D}$ and ${\cal D}^\prime$ be two neighboring datasets and $\ob$ be a possible random vector of ${\mathcal{M}} (\Dc)$ and ${\mathcal{M}} ({\Dc}^{\prime})$.
+Then, the privacy loss is defined by

+\end{Def} Note that, the computation of total privacy loss is quite involved, though its upper bound can be estimated using the moment accountant method~\cite{abadi2016deep}, which so far yields the tightest bound on the total privacy loss.

-\end{Lemma} According to the privacy amplification theorem~\cite{balle2018privacy}, it has been known that, running on a randomly generated subset of a dataset, the DP mechanism can yield stronger privacy protection than running on the entire dataset.
+According to the privacy amplification theorem~\cite{balle2018privacy}, it has been known that, running on a randomly generated subset of a dataset, the DP mechanism can yield stronger privacy protection than running on the entire dataset.
 This fact implies that the noise variance required for achieving a predefined DP level can be reduced when partial data are randomly selected at each iteration.
 The privacy analysis to be addressed in Section \ref{subsec:privacy_analysis} relies on the following privacy amplification theorem. \begin{Theorem} (Privacy Amplification Theorem~~\cite{balle2018privacy}) Suppose that a mechanism $\mathcal{M}$ is $(\epsilon, \delta)$-DP over a given dataset $\mathcal{D}$ with size $n$.
-Consider the subsampling mechanism that outputs a sample from the uniform distribution over all subsets $\mathcal{D}_{s} \subseteq \mathcal{D}$ with size $b$.
-Then, when $\epsilon \leq 1$, executing $\mathcal{M}$ mechanism on the subset $\mathcal{D}_{s}$ guarantees $(\epsilon^{\prime}, \delta^{\prime})$-DP, where $\epsilon^{\prime}$ and $\delta^{\prime}$ are given by where $q=b/n$ is the data sampling ratio. \end{Theorem} \textit{Proof:} The proof mainly follows the work~\cite{balle2018privacy} by considering both data sampling with replacement case and that without replacement case.
-Specially, when $\epsilon \leq 1$ and data are uniformly sampled with replacement, data subsampling mechanism guarantees $(\ln(1 + q(\exp(\epsilon)-1), q\delta)$-DP~\cite{balle2018privacy}, we have where $(a)$ and $(b)$ hold because $\ln(1+x) \leq x$ and $\exp(x)-1 \leq 2x$ when $0 < x \leq 1$~\cite{ChiBook2017}.
+Consider the subsampling mechanism that outputs a random sample uniformly over all subsets $\mathcal{D}_{s} \subseteq \mathcal{D}$ with size $b$.
+Then, when $\epsilon \leq 1$, executing $\mathcal{M}$ mechanism on the subset $\mathcal{D}_{s}$ guarantees $(\epsilon^{\prime}, \delta^{\prime})$-DP, where $\epsilon^{\prime}$ and $\delta^{\prime}$ are given by where $q=b/n$ is the data sampling ratio. \end{Theorem} \textit{Proof:} See Appendix \ref{appendix:proof Theorem1}.
+According to Theorem \ref{thm: privacy amplicfication via sampling}, the privacy would be amplified when $q \leq 1/2$.
+Note that, the privacy amplification for local DP is pervasively adopted in existing FL literatures~\cite{li2020secure,shen2022performance} since only a small portion of data being used in local SGD.